rahulsingh63/data-cleaning-assignment/Assignment4/Readme.md

 ### Get Metadata Activity

 I dragged **Get Metadata** from the General activities section onto the canvas.
-Then in the Settings tab:
+In the Settings tab I configured:
 - Dataset: `ds_source_superstore`
 - Added 3 field list items:
   - `itemName` — to get the file name